computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

   Fig 8.
 Search monoisotopic exact mass of annotations

-The results are are stored in the `Monoisotopic exact mass search results <https://dmadb.bham.ac.uk/search_mono_param/>`_ section.
+The results are stored in the `Monoisotopic exact mass search results <https://dmadb.bham.ac.uk/search_mono_param/>`_ section.

 Where each row corresponds to batch query and the columns provide details of the parameters used for the search